NevanPham/Cryptographic-Watermarking-for-LLM/README.md

 2. Cycle through bits at each high-entropy block, embedding the target bitstring
 3. During detection, test both hypotheses (0 and 1) for each bit position and recover the message

-**Multi-User Fingerprinting (BCH-Based):**
+**Multi-User Fingerprinting:**
+- **Grouped Scheme (BCH-Based):**
   1. Generate BCH codewords with guaranteed minimum Hamming distance (2, 3, or 4)
   2. Assign users to groups sequentially (all users in a group share the same group codeword)
   3. Embed the user's group codeword using L-bit watermarking
   4. During tracing, match recovered codeword to group(s) and identify accused users

+- **Hierarchical Scheme:**
+  1. Generate group codewords with minimum Hamming distance (for cross-group collusion resistance)
+  2. Assign simple binary fingerprints to users within each group
+  3. Combine group codeword + user fingerprint to create L-bit message
+  4. Embed the combined codeword using L-bit watermarking
+  5. During tracing, first identify the group, then identify the user within that group

 ---